Why should you choose My Green Lighting?

 Above all, we're a friendly company who can offer honest simple advice, backed up with top quality service.

-What is energy saving lighting?
+What is an energy saving bulb?

 There are a variety of energy saving lights available.
 The two most common at the moment are LEDs and compact fluorescents.